Designing a calendar app for a fully conceptual foldable os

 Reimagining the calendar for the watch by focusing only on what matters.

 The watch screen is significantly smaller, so I didn’t just scale down the phone layout.
-Instead, I rethought the design to highlight key info like upcoming events and quick actions.
+Instead, I rethought the design to highlight key information like upcoming events and quick actions.
 The monthly calendar was removed and replaced with a simplified list that is easy to scan and navigate.

 Improving usability